 They will need a beach towel, our Water Bottle, and our Active Sling Bag to carry their items in.
 No personal items allowed in the water including floatation devices.

 Crocs may be worn for Water Educational Field Trips ONLY.
-It must have a strap for our 4-6 years old to prevent slipping off.
+It must have a strap for our PRIMARY to prevent slipping off.
 This is for the safety of the children.
-Our 7-10 years old may wear regular kind.
+Our LOWER and UPPER may wear regular crocs.
 But all ages MUST have a pair of SOLID BLACK ONLY tennis or leather-soled shoes on-hand to wear once we leave from water activities.